nicholaswilde/recipes/docs/holiday/grandpa's-stuffing.md

 ### Step 3

 Crumble Albers yellow cornmeal (prepared).
-Add water to the desired the desired texture.
+Add water to the desired texture.

 ### Step 4

-PLace into a casserole pan.
+Place into a casserole pan.

 ### Step 5